mth/yeti/doc/reference.rst

 the evaluation of the Expression must result in a structure value, and for each structure field in the StructArg the identifier used as a value is bound to the actual corresponding field value in the evaluation result.
+The bound expression type is unified with a structure type where required member set contains each field from the StructArg, with the field types used for the corresponding created bindings.

 Self-binding lambda expression
 ---------------------------------